dscolby/CausalELM.jl/docs/src/contributing.md

 are not duplicated, please follow the guidelines below.

 ## Reporting a Bug
-To report a bug, open an issue on the CausalELM.jl GitHub [page](https://github.com/dscolby/CausalELM.jl/issues).
+To report a bug, open an issue on the CausalELM GitHub [page](https://github.com/dscolby/CausalELM.jl/issues).
 Please include all relevant information, such as what methods were called, the operating system used, the verion/s of causalELM used, the verion/s of Julia used, any tracebacks or error codes, and any other information that would be helpful for debugging.
 Also be sure to use the bug label.